Thoracic outlet syndrome

 - I have other health conditions.
 How can I best manage them with this condition?

 - Are there any brochures or other printed material that I can take home with me?
 What websites do you recommend visiting?

 Don't hesitate to ask any other questions you have.

 What to expect from your doctor

-Have you noticed a lack of color or a blue color in one or more of your fingers or your entire hand or other changes to the area?
+- Have you noticed a lack of color or a change in color in one or more of your fingers or your entire hand?
+Have you noticed other changes to the area?

 What you can do in the meantime

 While you're waiting for your appointment, try taking a nonsteroidal anti-inflammatory drug (NSAID), such as ibuprofen (Advil, Motrin IB, others).
 Your discomfort also may be improved if you maintain good posture and avoid using repetitive movements and lifting heavy objects.